Let’s start with this: The world will not end on Friday.

 I don’t know what role the stars and the moon and the planets play in life.
 Maybe they don’t actually play a role – maybe it’s more of a reflective or predictive thing, if you know where to look.

-But I'm certain, after reading Mark Booth's
+But I’m certain, after reading Mark Booth’s The Secret History of the World, that there’s something there.

 I was a fan of the Hardy Boys mysteries growing up.
 This evolved into a love for “Unsolved Mysteries” and later “The X-Files.”
 It makes sense, then, that secret societies and their beliefs would appeal to me.